-Children's individual target reviews take place within normal class pupil progress meetings and the SENCo ensures that she meets regularly with all the parents to ensure that they are up-to-date with their child's progress.
+Children's individual target reviews take place within normal class pupil progress meetings in addition to the parents meeting discussion that the class teacher will have with parents / carers.
 The review for Looked After Children takes place in the same way as other reviews in the school.

-Arrangements for supporting children in moving between phases of education and in preparing for adulthood.
+Arrangements for supporting children in moving between phases of education and in preparing for adulthood

 Transition between different parts of the school is an area we have developed further in recent years.
 All pupils transferring between FS2 and KS1 and KS1/KS2 are supported through this change but, as a staff, we recocognise that transitions between each year group can also be daunting for some pupils.
-We have instigated a whole school trasition scheme to allieviate any difficulties that may arise.
+We have instigated a whole school trasition scheme to allieviate any diffciulties that may arise.